-An employee who wishes to appeal against action taken by the Chair, ie issue of Written Warning, Final Written Warning must write to the Head of the employing department, with the grounds of appeal, within ten working days of receipt of confirmation of the action, either personally or through their union representative.
-Appeals will be conducted, where at all possible, by the Senior Manager to whom the Attendance Management Hearing Manager reports, or a senior Manager who has not been involved previously.
-The procedure for the Appeal Hearing to be conducted by Management is outlined in Appendix 19.
+An employee who wishes to appeal against action taken by the Chair, ie issue of Written Warning, Final Written Warning must write to the person specified in the letter, with the grounds of appeal, within ten working days of receipt of confirmation of the action, either personally or through their union representative.
+Appeals will be conducted, where at all possible, by a relevant senior Manager who has not been involved previously.
+The procedure for the Appeal Hearing to be conducted by Management is outlined in Appendix 8.